-US expat retirement planning often raises complex questions, particularly regarding what to do with a retirement account when moving abroad.
+U.S. expat retirement planning often raises complex questions such as, “What to do with a retirement account when moving abroad?” and “Can I still contribute to an IRA if I live abroad?”

 We'll also discuss transferring retirement accounts and provide insights on establishing an international savings plan with cross-border considerations.

-Many U.S. taxpayers retire abroad with an IRA
+Many U.S. Taxpayers Retire Abroad with an IRA

 Individual Retirement Accounts (IRAs) are crucial retirement vehicles for those planning to retire in the U.S. The most common types are Traditional IRAs and Roth IRAs, both of which are qualified retirement accounts.
 “Qualified” means the account meets certain requirements in the Internal Revenue Code Section 401(a).
 (1)